 Mountview has an inclusive approach to recruitment, and this is represented across courses.
-Our student community includes neuro-diverse people; trans, non-binary and gender non-conforming people; Black African-Caribbean, Asian and Global Majority people; as well as students from both rural and urban areas across the UK and internationally.
+Our student community includes neuro-diverse people; trans, non-binary and gender non-conforming people; Black African-Caribbean, Asian and Global Majority people; as well as students from both rural and urban areas across the UK and internationally and other underrepresented groups of hard-to-reach learners.

-A breakdown of our students by their Ethnic Origin for the academic year 2020-21, can be found in Appendix 1.
+A breakdown of our students by their Ethnic Origin for the academic year 2021-22, can be found in Appendix 1.